WillemRGreen/mergepractice/README.md

-practicing merge. this is the file to keep
+editing for test.  this is the file to keep